-Before looking at treatments for your back pain, you’ll need to know if you have acute or chronic back pain.
+Before looking at treatments for your back pain, you’ll need to know if your back pain is caused by a condition or injury.

 Acute back pain is usually a result of straining your back.
-It can be treated with medication and usually will get better over time.
+It can be treated with bed rest for up to 3 days and medication.
+It will usually get better over time.
 Exercise isn’t recommended.

 Chronic back pain is different.
-It’s a long-term problem caused by conditions like RA.
+It’s a long-term problem caused by conditions such as RA.
 It can be treated in a number of ways, and exercise can be beneficial.

-Hot and cold packs can’t treat the underlying causes of back pain, but they can help to reduce the pain and stiffness you feel during a flare-up.
+Hot and cold packs can’t treat the underlying causes of back pain, but they can help to lower the pain and stiffness you feel during a flare-up.

 Use a heat pack to help improve blood flow and reduce muscle spasms.
 It can also help make your pain more manageable.

-Use a cold pack to help reduce RA inflammation.
+Use a cold pack to help lower RA inflammation.
 It should mainly be used for flare-ups or acute pain.

 Medication can be an effective way of controlling chronic back pain.
 The type of medication you’ll need depends on how severe your pain is and how often you experience it.

 A variety of medications can alleviate pain and even slow the progression of RA.

-Managing your pain is an important part of learning to live with a chronic back problem.
-Analgesics, or painkillers, are one way of easing back pain.
-Over-the-counter drugs like aspirin may be enough to manage mild pain.
+Managing your pain is important in learning to live with a chronic back problem.
+Analgesics, or pain relievers, are one way of easing back pain.

 Nonsteroidal anti-inflammatory drugs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) can soothe pain and inflammation.
-Anti-inflammatory treatments are helpful because they reduce swelling.
+NSAIDs can soothe pain and inflammation.
+Anti-inflammatory treatments are helpful because they lower swelling.
 This eases pressure on your back and helps make movement easier.

 Ibuprofen (Advil, Motrin IB) and naproxen (EC-Naprosyn) are two NSAIDs that are often prescribed.
 NSAIDs may cause side effects, such as stomach bleeding.